oooFredooo/My-Australia/README.md

     - DatabaseHelper.java: database connnection related functions
     (1) Load database credentials from database.properties file (2) Get connection (3) Close connection
     - Dictionary.java: (1) Initialize Integer-String HashMap for report status, report stage and report priority.
 (2) Functions to get HashMap key from value and get HashMap value from key.
     - JsonHelper.java: return List<T> in JSON format, there are two different cases: (1) JSON with root element (format required by data table plugin) (2) JSON without root element
+- com.myaustralia.dao: Data Access Object that supports Generics
+- com.myaustralia.repositories: Implementation of the functions to be used in the package com.myaustralia.services
+    - ChartRepository.java: return the JSON data to be used by two charts
+    - MapMarkerClusterRepository.java: return the JSON data to be used by Google Maps map marker cluster
+    - MapMarkerRepository.java: return the JSON data to be used by Google Maps map marker